KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Results and Analysis

-Since many large language models on the market are still closed-source, or some open-source large language models are too large in scale to be deployed and inferred locally, requiring very high computing resources, it is necessary to call the apis of these models for inference and evaluation.
-We selected the mainstream models such as DeepSeek, Kimi, and Doubao on the market for the metric evaluation on the test set test.json, and compares them with the fine-tuned Qwen merged model for four metrics: BLEU-4, ROUGE-1, ROUGE-2, and ROUGE-L. The advantages and disadvantages of the fine-tuned model and the general knowledge large language models available on the market in the field of communication standards were analyzed.
+We also select the mainstream models such as DeepSeek, Kimi, Doubao, ChatGPT, and Gemini on the market for the metric evaluation on the test set, comparing them with the fine-tuned Llama Merged and Qwen Merged model.
 The evaluation results are shown in Table \ref{tab:eval_qwen_general}.

-The version numbers of the API models are: DeepSeek-V3-0324, moonshot-v1-8k, doubao-1-5-pro-32k-250115.
-As can be seen from Table \ref{tab:eval_qwen_general}, the API tests of the three general knowledge large language models, DeepSeek, Kimi, and Doubao, are all inferior to the fine-tuned Qwen merging model in the four evaluation indicators.
-This can further demonstrate the effectiveness of the fine-tuning experiments and enable the models to better master the knowledge in the field of communication standards.
+The versions of the API models are: DeepSeek-V3-0324, moonshot-v1-8k, doubao-1-5-pro-32k-250115, gpt-4o-2024-08-06, gemini-2.5-flash.
+It is clear that the API tests of these general knowledge LLMs are all inferior to fine-tuned Qwen Merged model in the four evaluation indicators, which further demonstrate the effectiveness of the fine-tuning experiments.